dabsterindia/LABs/SSL-TLS/Ambari SSL - Self Signed Certificate.md

 echo $wserver
 ```

 ## Step 4.
-For CA signed certificates, Skip this step.
-You will have to get the certificate and store it in a directory we
-created in step 2 and start from Step 5.
+For CA signed certificates, skip this step and start from Step 5

 For Self-Signed Certificates follow these steps to generate new certificate:
 If you want to create a temporary self-signed certificate, use this as an example: